-Do you enjoy crocheting afghans, throws, baby blankets and other projects?
+Do you enjoy crocheting afghans, throws, and baby blankets?
 Are you constantly on the hunt for interesting new stitches to use for customizing your blankets?
 Would you enjoy having access to a collection of 50 spectacular stitch patterns that would be ideal for making blankets?
 If so, there’s a fantastic stitch dictionary you’ll want to take a look at.
 It’s called 50 Stitches for Afghans by Darla Sims.

 I’m personally a HUGE fan of Darla’s.
 She is a prolific crochet pattern designer who has authored somewhere in the realm of one zillion different pattern books and stitch dictionaries.

 OK, maybe one zillion is a slight exaggeration.
 But I’m not kidding, this woman has written a whole bunch of lovely crochet pattern books, including some of my favorites.
 I can TOTALLY vouch for Darla’s work — and this book is one of her nicest stitch collections yet, if you want my honest opinion.

 What makes this particular book so remarkable?
 Well, one of the best things about it is the cohesive theme: ALL these stitches work well for crocheting afghans.
 If you own some other stitch dictionaries, no doubt you’ve come across some impractical crochet stitches that are hard to find a use for — perhaps because they have open areas so large you could almost fly a space shuttle through them, or they’re so rigid you’d maybe want to use them for making carpeting instead of afghans.